it21024818/CafeGreenRestuarentManagementSystem/README.md

-# Cafe Green Restuarent Management System
+# Cafe Green Restuarant Management System

 Café Green is a popular restaurant situated in the center of the Colombo district.
 The café is daily visited by many customers.
 They provide services such as dine-in, takeaway and delivery of